chongyi-zheng/SMPLpp/README.md

 4. [CUDA](https://developer.nvidia.com/cuda-downloads): NVIDIA parallel
    computing platform.

-    CUDA 10.0 works on my machine, besides I think the other versions fit the *libTorch* download list should work as well.
+    CUDA 10.0 works well on my machine.
+I think the other versions fit the *libTorch* download list should work as well.

 5. [CMake](https://cmake.org/download/): A tool to build, test and pack up C++ program.